Mc Eschers Impact on Art What Did Mc Ehser Change About Art

 MC Escher: An enigma behind an illusion

-(Credit: 2015 The M.C.
-Escher Company – Baarn, The Netherlands)
+2015 The K.C.
+Escher Company – Baarn, The Netherlands

 It'south an artwork that has been reproduced endless times in popular culture.
 Just behind the familiar moving-picture show is a mysterious figure.
 Alastair Sooke goes in search of MC Escher.